vergitmpre/Movix/README.md

 <p align="center"><img src="./src/assets/screenshort/1.PNG" alt="Movix homepage"></p>

-<p>Welcome to Movix, a cutting-edge web application crafted with React and Redux, designed to revolutionize your movie and TV show searching experience.
-Dive into the captivating world of entertainment as you explore trending, popular, and upcoming releases on a daily and weekly basis.
-With an intuitive interface, Movix offers movie enthusiasts a treasure trove of information, from movie names and posters to genres and ratings.
-Discover comprehensive details for each title, including exhilarating trailers and exciting supplementary videos.
-Embrace the magic of recommendations as Movix suggests similar movies, making your journey through entertainment seamless and immersive.
-Unlock the full potential of searching with advanced filtering options based on criteria that suit your preferences.
-All the data is fetched from TMDB Api.</p>
+<p>Movix is a web application built using React and Redux that allows users to search for movies and TV shows, view popular, trending, and upcoming releases on a daily and weekly basis, and explore detailed information about each title, including trailers and related videos.</p>

 <h3>📝 Features</h3>